Temple B'nai Israel (Easton, Maryland)

-Temple B'Nai Israel is a Reform Jewish synagogue in Easton, Maryland.
+Temple B'nai Israel is a Reform Jewish synagogue, located at 7199 Tristan Drive, in Easton, Maryland, in the United States.
 It is the only synagogue on Maryland's upper Eastern Shore.
+It is also known as the Satell Center for Jewish Life on the Eastern Shore.

 History

-The temple was formed in September 1951.
-In 1951, the synagogue had 50 members.
+The temple was formed in September 1951 with 50 members.

 In 1989, Easton was home to a Jewish community of around 100 people.
 About 40 Jews in Easton belonged to the temple, which had no rabbi or cantor at the time.
 Four or five community members kept a kosher home, driving to Baltimore to purchase kosher meat.

-In June 2018, the congregation moved to a new and larger building.
-The new building is more accessible for elderly and disabled members.
-The congregation had quadrupled in membership since 1951, having around 200 members.
+In June 2018, the congregation moved to a new and larger building with improved accessibility for elderly and disabled members, partly funded by Ed Satell, a prominent local businessman.
+Some additional funding came from Paul Prager, a New York businessman.
+As of 2018, the congregation had quadrupled in membership since 1951, with approximately 200 members.
 Rabbi Peter Hyman has been the temple's rabbi since 2009.

+In December 2023, during Hanukkah, Temple B'nai Israel's Rabbi Peter Hyman presided over the first public menorah lighting in Centreville, Maryland.